mopcweb/react-breadcrumbs-light/Readme.md

 | icon        | string  | class for icon element        | span (holder for icon)    |
 | title       | string  | class for title element       | span 	                    |
 | separator   | string  | class for separator element   | li (holder for separator) |

+## License

+This project is licensed under the terms of the [MIT license](https://github.com/mopcweb/react-breadcrumbs-light/blob/master/LICENSE).